WiggelMc/64tass-language/README.md

-# 64tass-language README

-This is the README for your extension "64tass-language".
-After writing up a brief description, we recommend including the following sections.
+# 64tass Language Server Implementation for VSCode

+# This extension is WIP
+# It will be released on the VSCode Marketplace upon completion

 ## Features